 Kenmore South recognises the need for students to access the 21st century digital world as an integral part of their learning and therefore computers, tablet technology and other digital learning devices are an aspect of learning at our school.
 This is achieved in some important ways.
-Each room has a minimum of three computers with every classroom having an Interactive Whiteboard installed within them.

-Each class has a program planned for the development of skills in using the ICTs resource within their curriculum.
+Each class has a program planned for the development of skills in using the ICT general capabilities within their curriculum.
 Students develop skills that are transferable to programs that take place throughout the unit of work.

-Our school has a well-appointed computer lab comprising of 28 desk top machines and an interactive whiteboard that all student access.
-Extensive use was made of this bank of computers for the teaching of technology skills.
+Our school has a computer lab comprising of 28 desk top machines and an interactive whiteboard that all student can access.
+A bank of 28 laptops have been purchased for the students in Year 6 to access as well as 90 iPads which are extensively used across the lower years.

-The school has a dual role specialist ICT teacher whose role will be to work with both students and teachers to hone their IC skills and development.
+The school has two Digital Technology teachers whose role is to work with both students and teachers to hone their digital technological skills and development.

-Kenmore South State School is investigating the use of I-Pads loaded with educational apps for use across the lower years classrooms.
 To be successful when using technology in education, it is important to focus on engagement, creativity, inquiry based learning and differentiated instruction rather than on the technological tools used to amplify the learning which takes place in the classroom.